 Somewhere in between was Bled, a popular Slovenian city that surrounds beautiful Lake Bled.
 Bled is surrounded by the Julian Alps providing visitors with stunning views over the lake.
 It is perfect for backpackers, honeymooners, retirees, and any kind of traveler you can image.
 Bled has the scenery, cream cake, and outdoor activities to make the perfect Balkan trip travel destination.

-Plan Your Trip to The Balkans
+Plan For Your Trip to the Balkans